SGInstanceProfile

 Workaround for hugo bug not rendering first table row

-cpu string CPU(s) (cores) requests for every resource’s Pod that reference this SGInstanceProfile.
-The suffix m specifies millicpus (where 1000m is equals to 1).
+CPU(s) (cores) requests for every resource’s Pod that reference this SGInstanceProfile.
+The suffix m specifies millicpus (where 1000m is equal to 1).

 • SGCluster.spec.pods.resources.disableResourcesRequestsSplitFromTotal